-Tis The Season… Everyday Carry Gift Ideas for 2019
+Tis The Season… Everyday Carry Gift Ideas

 The Christmas season is just around the corner and don’t you know… I was getting Black Friday promotions in my emails as early as September this year.
 Because I was getting hammered with those Black Friday ads, I decided that I wouldn’t add to the bombardment and just stayed silent about Black Friday so you wouldn’t have one more annoying email from yours truly.